omichde/WallClock/README.md

 The timer is indicated by a colored slice in the background of the analog clock.
 While the time passes, the color of the slice will change from green to red.

+The analog and the LED clock are driven by PaintCode and its parametric drawing methods.

 # Installation

 Download the git repo then install/run via Xcode.